sjoerdbeentjes/pckg-docs/README.md

 # Pkg docs

-Spins up a web app which bundles all readme's of your dependencies.
+Spins up a web app which bundles all the readme's of your dependencies

 ## Usage